 - iii.
-At corners, sidewalk extensions must run at least five (5) feet from the corner area of the sidewalk as illustrated in Figure 8.4. - iv.
+At corners, sidewalk extensions must run at least five (5) feet from the corner area of the sidewalk as illustrated in Figure 13.2 (a). - iv.
 At bus stops, sidewalk extensions must run at least fifty (50) feet from the corner area of the sidewalk.